baofinance/polly-contracts/README.md

 		return(targets, data);
 	}
 	```
+	The contracts listed above do not have any access to the funds that are held by the nest.
+	At worst errors in these contracts would result in user minting a wrong amount of a nest or the user would fail to mint the nest.

 	**LendingManger.sol**

 	Changing the LendingManager requires increased vigilance, as it has direct access to the Nests funds.